Bothire-Agent-Marketplace/omni-mcp/docs/MCP_SERVER_PATTERN.md

 # Enterprise MCP Server Pattern

 This document defines the **standardized pattern** that all MCP servers in this project must follow.
-The Linear MCP server serves as the **gold standard** implementation.
+The Linear MCP server serves as the **gold standard** implementation using the **official MCP SDK pattern**.

 ## 🏗️ **Required Architecture**